The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 is generally preferred for better results.

-depth and aroma that can be hard to replicate at home.
-Here are the key
+a distinct depth and aroma that can be hard to replicate at home.
+Here are the

 complex aroma and flavor from freshly roasted and ground spices are impossible